GRiSP: Partnerships for success

-In 2015, the Global Rice Science Partnership (GRiSP) enters its fifth year, and it is gearing up to develop a phase II proposal for 2017 and beyond.
-Thus, this is a good time to take stock of GRiSP’s accomplishments so far and discuss where we want to go next.
+In 2015, the Global Rice Science Partnership (GRiSP) enters its 5th year, and is gearing up to the development of a phase II proposal for 2017 and beyond.
+Thus, this is a good time to take stock of accomplishments so far and discuss where we want to go next.

-To recall, GRiSP is a CGIAR Research Program led by the International Rice Research Institute (IRRI) and coordinated by six research-for-development organizations: IRRI, Africa Rice Center (AfricaRice), the International Center for Tropical Agriculture (CIAT), Centre de Cooperation lnternationale en Recherche Agronomique pour le Développement (Cirad), L’lnstitut de Recherche pour le Développement (IRD), and the Japan International Research Center for Agricultural Sciences (JIRCAS).
+To recall, GRiSP is a CGIAR Research Program led by International Rice Research Institute (IRRI), and coordinated by six research-for-development organizations: IRRI, Africa Rice Center (AfricaRice), International Center for Tropical Agriculture (CIAT), Centre de Cooperation lnternationale en Recherche Agronomique pour le Développement (Cirad), L'lnstitut de Recherche pour le Développement (IRD), and the Japan International Research Center for Agricultural Sciences (JIRCAS).

 These six organizations have fully aligned their rice R&D activities and share the same vision, mission, objectives, and R&D structure.
-Under the umbrella of GRiSP, they bring together more than 900 partners from academia, the public and private sector, and civil society with a stake in the rice development sector.
+Under the umbrella of GRiSP, they bring together over 900 partners from the academic, public, private, and civil society with a stake in the rice development sector.
 Their joint mission is to reduce poverty and hunger, improve human health and nutrition, reduce the environmental footprint, and enhance ecosystem resilience of rice production systems.

-And the truth is—when traveling across the globe—I’ve seen the successes of the GRiSP partnership blossom in each place it is active!
-The collaboration among institutes and staff across continents is unprecedented, leading to enormous exchanges of ideas, information, knowledge, and technologies, and to new collaborative efforts and mechanisms.
+And the truth is—when traveling across the globe—I’ve seen the successes of the GRiSP partnership blossom up everywhere it is active!
+The collaboration among institutes and staff across the continents is unprecedented, leading to enormous exchanges of ideas, information, knowledge and technologies, and to new collaborative efforts and mechanisms.

-Moreover, a global network of phenotyping platforms—in Africa, Asia, Australia, Europe, and North and South America—characterizes novel germplasm under a wide range of environmental conditions, using standardized protocols and sharing data for genome-wide analyses.
+Moreover, a global network of phenotyping platforms–in Africa, Asia, Australia, Europe, and North and Latin America–characterizes novel germplasm under a wide range of environmental conditions, using standardized protocols and sharing data for genome wide analyses.

-Also in other fields, such as agronomy and natural resource management, ideas, tools, and technologies are shared and codeveloped.
-In Latin America, our partners at CIAT in Colombia and the National Institute of Agricultural Research (INIA) in Uruguay are applying crop growth simulation models, which have been developed at IRRI and by Wageningen University in the Netherlands, to explore the impacts of weather conditions and climate change on rice production.
-GRiSP facilitated this through exchange visits and by organizing training courses.
+Also in other fields, such as agronomy and natural resources management, ideas, tools and technologies are shared and co-developed.
+In Latin America, our partners in CIAT in Colombia and the National Institute of Agricultural Research (INIA) in Uruguay are applying crop growth simulation models, which have been developed at IRRI and by Wageningen University to explore the impacts of weather conditions and climate change on rice production.
+GRiSP facilitated this through exchange visits and organizing training courses.

-Specialized expertise on rice diseases at Cirad and IRD is being tapped to help solve rice disease problems in Africa, while JIRCAS strengthens GRiSP with new discoveries of genetic traits such as those governing phosphorus uptake and the ability to produce high yield.
+Specialized expertise on rice diseases at Cirad and IRD is being tapped to help solve rice disease problems in Africa, while JIRCAS strengthens GRiSP with new discoveries of genetic traits such as those governing phosphorus uptake and high-yielding ability.